StatCan/aaw-security-proposal/00-introduction.md

 Statistics Canada employees.
 AAW was tasked with providing an unclassified compute environment to allow for data scientists to perform analysis work using a public cloud compute environment without requiring access to Statistics Canada networks and issued devices.

 Statistics Canada is now interested in expanding the environment to include Protected B data.
-This requires modification to the environment to support the necessary isolation and exfiltration protections.
+This requires modification to the environment to enable the necessary isolation and exfiltration protections.

 The platform was built as a collaboration between: